-From access's pseudocode we see that its cost is the number of iterations of the loop times the cost of splaying.
-We already know from previous lectures that the cost of splaying is $O(\lg n)$ amortized.
-Furthermore, the loop iterates once per jump from one preferred path to the one above (pointed to by path-parent pointer), or in other words, once per preferred child change.
+From access's pseudo code we see that its cost is the number of iterations of the loop times the cost of splaying.
+We already know from previous lectures that the cost of splaying is $O(\lg n)$ amortized (splaying works even with splits and concatenations).
+Recall that the loop in access has O(# preferred child changes) iterations.
 Thus to prove the $O(\lg^2 n)$ bound we need to show that the number of preferred child changes is $O(\lg n)$ amortized.
-We accomplish this by using the Heavy-Light Decomposition.
+In other words the total number of preferred child changes is $O(\lg n)$ for a sequence of m operations.
+We show this by using the Heavy-Light Decomposition of the represented tree.